 Filed March 29, 2010

 This document describes tools for adjusting anchor text weight to provide more relevant search engine results.
-Specifically, these tools take advantage of a site-relationship model to consider relationships not only between an anchor text source site and a destination page but also relationships between multiple anchor text source sites to improve web searches.
+Specifically, these tools take advantage of a site-relationship model to consider relationships not only between an anchor text source site and a destination page and relationships between multiple anchor text source sites to improve web searches.

 Consideration of these relationships aids in determining a new an anchor text weight, which in turn results in more relevant search results.

-when reading through this Microsoft patent application, I was reminded very much of a Google patent that I wrote about last year in my post, Google’s Affiliated Page Link Patent, in which Google described how they might attempt to gauge how related sites that linked to each other might appear to be while they determined how much weight to pass along from one page to another.
+When reading through this Microsoft patent application, I was reminded very much of a Google patent that I wrote about last year in my post, Google’s Affiliated Page Link Patent, in which Google described how they might attempt to gauge how related sites that linked to each other might appear to be while they determined how much weight to pass along from one page to another.
 That patent didn’t use the word “PageRank,” once, and it’s possible that the method described in it would apply to both a link quality measure like PageRank and anchor text relevance as well.

 I was also reminded of Google’s Reasonable Surfer patent.
 But while that patent looked at a wide range of features that might be associated with anchor text found on a page, it seemed to focus more upon how much link weight or PageRank might be passed along from anyone link found on a page.